 - Octocrylene- Produces excess reactive oxygen species that can interfere with cellular signaling, cause mutations, lead to cell death and may be implicated in cardiovascular disease.

-- Octyl Methoxycinnamate- there are over 600 studies linking this to various illness, disease, mutagenic qualities, etc
+- Octyl Methoxycinnamate- there are over

 - Padimate O- research shows this chemical releases free radicals, damages DNA, has estrogenic activity, and causes allergic reactions in some people - This chemical interferes with cellular signaling and is known to cause mutations that lead to cell death & is believed to cause cardiovascular disease.